Ankara, Turkey

 The esteemed founding father of modern Turkey, Mustafa Kemal Atatürk, also named Mustafa Kemal Paşa (Pasha), made Ankara the heart of the Turkish resistance during World War I. With the founding of the Republic in 1923, Ankara was declared the nation's capital.
 The city’s history spans from its Stone Age origins to its role as Phrygian, Roman, Byzantine, and Ottoman bases.
 Once a vital commercial hub on the caravan route to the East, Ankara today is a vibrant metropolis blending rich heritage with a lively cultural scene.

-Ankara is full of fascinating places to explore, catering to a variety of the city's significant history and culture.
-The major attractions, including historic sites, museums, castles, and bazaars, are concentrated in central districts like Bahçelievler, Ulus, and Kızılay.
+Ankara is full of fascinating places to explore.
+The major landmarks and attractions, including historic sites, museums, castles, and bazaars, are concentrated in central districts like Bahçelievler, Ulus, and Kızılay.

-Start at the Ankara Citadel (Hisar), where you can walk along ancient walls and towers with great views, while the nearby mosque Haci Bayram Veli Camii and its complex provide a glimpse into traditional Ottoman architecture.
+Start at the Ankara Citadel (Hisar), where you can walk along ancient walls and towers with great views.
+The nearby mosque, Haci Bayram Veli Camii, and its complex provide a glimpse into traditional Ottoman architecture.
 Absolutely visit one of the largest and most impressive mosques - the Kocatepe Camii.

-For a stunning city view, head up to Atakule Tower (Atakule Alışveriş Merkezi), where you can enjoy a breathtaking panorama of Ankara.
-You can encounter contemporary art at CerModern, a 4500-square-metre exhibition hall and the largest modern art center in the country.
+Head up to Atakule Tower (Atakule Alışveriş Merkezi) to admire the breathtaking panorama of Ankara.
+You can encounter contemporary art at CerModern, a 4500-square-metre exhibition hall and the largest modern art centre in the country.

-Finally, visit a charming Ankara Castle (Ankara Kalesi), known as a witness to Ankara's history and its faithful protector.
+Finally, visit a charming Ankara Castle (Ankara Kalesi).
 From there, you can see the vintage, red-tiled housing in the historic town.

 Ankara Museums

-While Istanbul holds a leading position as Turkey’s cultural center, Ankara also affords a wide range of historical attractions, from ancient times to recent history.
+While Istanbul holds a leading position as Turkey’s cultural centre, Ankara also affords a wide range of museums, from ancient times to recent history.

-Set within two astonishing Ottoman buildings and packed with incredible artifacts from ancient Anatolia, the Museum of Anatolian Civilizations (Anadolu Medeniyetleri Müzesi) is a must-see.
+Set within two astonishing Ottoman buildings and packed with incredible artefacts from ancient Anatolia, the Museum of Anatolian Civilisations (Anadolu Medeniyetleri Müzesi) is a must-see.

 Ankara Theatres